 Niche publishing means publishing to a very specific, tightly defined, focused audience.
 If, for example, you’ve been living in New York City’s Manhattan for many years, and have become an expert in ‘roof-top gardening in the city’, this would be your niche.
 Your niche would not be ‘gardening in North America’.
 It also wouldn’t be ‘gardening in the North East’.

 Please include attribution to https://kunzonpublishing.com/ with this graphic.

 But, if you didn’t want to ever write about gardening in any other city, and wanted to be considered the foremost expert only on New York City roof-top gardening, you could further refine your niche to be ‘roof-top gardening only in New York City’.
 Nowadays, this very small specific niche would be called a ‘micro-niche’.

 By focusing only on your micro-niche of New York City roof-top gardening, you don’t waste your time, effort, and money on chasing after the audiences in other cities.
 You would be devoting all of your efforts to building your personal brand as a passionate expert in this one very narrowly defined micro-niche.

 “Niche and micro-niche marketing are essential and powerful ingredients in the success of your book.”
 (Tweet)

 3. Become An Expert

 To promote your books, and give yourself credibility with your readers, you would need to write articles, and a blog, and a website, etc., devoted to ‘roof-top gardening in New York City’ – which is where you live and maintain your roof-top garden.
 You might expand on this niche to cover all gardening within New York City.

-You could then become well know as an expert in this specific subject.
-Therefore, your readers, and potential customers, would trust that you have a very extensive knowledge about this subject, or niche, and happily buy your roof-top gardening books that you write.
+You could then become well known as an expert in this specific subject.
+Therefore, your readers, and potential customers, would trust that you have very extensive knowledge about this subject or niche, and happily buy the roof-top gardening books that you write.